junkfactory/chrome-simple-gestures/README.md

 # Simple Gestures

+This repo is now archived in favor of [Simple Gestures](https://github.com/junkfactory/simple-gestures)

 Chrome extension for simple mouse gestures.
 Code is based on miniGestures without any shady stuff.

 ## Features